zackyazmi/zackyazmi/README.md

 # Zacky's Portfolio
 Hi There! 👋, I'm Zacky, A bachelor's graduate with a Computer Science major.
 Having experience in developing software development, particularly iOS development through the opportunity to join the Apple Developer Academy and have made many applications using the Swift language and UIKit & SwiftUI frameworks, as well as other frameworks such as Core Data, MVVM Architecture, etc. Currently, I am motivated to develop my competencies and skills in software development by creating new inventions/products that make a big impact and benefit the community.

+---

 ## 1. Fluffi

 ![alt text](https://github.com/zackyazmi/zackyazmi/blob/main/Fluffi%20600x200.png "Fluffi")

 ### App Description
-An app that connects pet owners and pet hotels so that owners can find a reliable place to leave their pets while they are away.
+- An app that connects pet owners and pet hotels so that owners can find a reliable place to leave their pets while they are away.

+### Tech Stack
+- UIKit Programatically
+- RxSwift (Reactive Programming)
+- Core Data
+- Core Location
+- NextJs (Website App for Pet Hotels)
+- Rest API (Laravel for Databases)

 ### Video Promotional
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=o6sDQrKSa2w